 The pandemic caused by COVID-19 has profoundly influenced the diagnosis and treatment of breast cancer.

 Patients have faced challenges such as delayed screening, reduced capacity for screening, and limited access to imaging, biopsy, pathology, and genetic counselling services.
 Healthcare providers have also had to adapt to new protocols and navigate the complexities of providing care during a pandemic.
 Despite these challenges, healthcare providers have worked to ensure that patients continue to receive the care they need during this difficult time.
-Telemedicine, virtual consultations, and other innovative solutions have helped to mitigate some of the disruptions caused by the pandemic.
+Telemedicine, virtual consultations, and other innovative solutions have helped to mitigate some disruptions caused by the pandemic.
 It is important to note that breast cancer patients should not delay their screening or treatment during the pandemic, as early detection and treatment are crucial for improving outcomes.
 Breast cancer patients should contact their healthcare providers for guidance on accessing care during the pandemic.